Basketball Offense - Delay ("4-Corners") Offense -- "Butter"

 We may be up by 8 points with 5 or 6 minutes left in the game.
 We do not want to go into a full delay and lose sight of continuing to score.
 But we would like to be patient and run some time off the clock.
 We may go into what we amusingly call our "soft butter" offense using the 4-corners offense, but still looking for a good, high-percentage shot, or a chance to go to the free-throw line.

 The defense may think we are in a full-delay, and when they least expect it, we will attack the basket for a lay-up.
 If the quick lay-up is there, we'll take it.
 This is also a good strategy when we have the lead, and the defense is sitting back in a 2-3 zone preventing our inside game and guard penetration.
 Bringing the ball out in this 4-corners offense will force the defense to come out of their zone and play man-to-man, now opening up the middle for our inside game.
 If you are dealing with a shot-clock however, you can only run this offense for a little while.

 Also see the "High-Flex Delay Offense"... for those of you who run the Flex offense, you might prefer just to run the High-Flex as your delay offense.

 Here's a helpful DVD and a book from the master himself, legendary coach Dean Smith.

-Dean Smith: T-Game Zone Offense & Four Corners Delay Game
+Dean Smith: T-Game Zone Offense and Four Corners Delay Game (format - DVD)

 with Dean Smith, legendary University of North Carolina head coach; 879 career wins; 2X NCAA Championship Coach; 4X National Coach of the Year; Basketball Hall of Fame ('83)